Chapter 4 : More of February

 “Yeah,” her voice was undertoned.

-Even though it was Marcus’ birthday it represented a new milestone in Greengrass Clockworks.
-The fact that the heir was now of age, was a big deal.
-As of today Marcus’ name would be going into Hubert’s will and testament, and official contracts for signing of the company were to be drawn.
+Even though it was Marcus’ birthday, it represented a new milestone in Greengrass Clockworks.
+The fact that the heir was now of age was big deal.
+As of today, Marcus’ name would be going into Hubert’s will and testament, and official contracts for signing of the company were to be drawn.
 Even though he didn’t actually take his position as the head of the company until Hubert retired, it meant that legally the company was there for Marcus’ taking, and Rose knew how badly that had to hurt Scorpius.

-Scorpius thought about it for a long moment, “I’m fine… honestly,” he said softly “I knew this day was coming, just like I know that signing day is coming and that there’s not a dame thing I’ll be able to do afterwards.”
+Scorpius thought about it for a long moment.
+“I’m fine… honestly,” he said softly.
+“I knew this day was coming, just like I know that signing day is coming and that there’s not a damn thing I’ll be able to do afterwards.”

 “Scorpius,” Rose chided, for his use of a swear word.

 “Sorry,” he mumbled, jabbing his eggs with his fork.
 “It’s just…” he paused, trying to form his feelings into words.
 “I want it, Rose.
 I want it so bad and knowing that he is one more step closer to it…” He laid his fork down and stared blankly at the table.

 Rose kept her eyes on her friend, waiting for him to speak.
 “I haven’t even thought about what I’m going to do after graduation if I don’t get the company,” Scorpius said solemnly.

 Putting a gentle hand on his shoulder, she tugged it lightly.
 “Look at me,” she demanded.
 She felt sorry for Scorpius, but she wasn’t about to let him brood himself into tizzy.